pizza/MaterialTabs/README.md

 ## Sample

 You can find a sample app showing what this library can do on the Google Play Store.
+**This sample can also generate the XML code you need instantly and export it!** You can then copy paste it in your corresponding layout XML file.
+Done!

 <a href="https://play.google.com/store/apps/details?id=io.karim.materialtabs.sample">
   <img alt="Material Tabs Demo on Google Play"